TritonDataCenter/ruby-manta/README.md

 of the latter two if you've run a lot of jobs -- the list could be quite long.

-Returns an array of hashes, each hash containing information about a job.
+Returns an array of hashes, each hash containing some information about a job.
 Also returns received HTTP headers.

 Example: